 Stock Video Footage: Pros, Cons, and Options for YouTube Creators

-As someone who’s only recently started investing in stock footage, I thought I’d share some of the pros and cons that come with stock clips as well as take a look at a few popular sites you might consider.
+As someone who’s now been using stock footage for a couple of years, I thought I’d share some of the pros and cons that come with stock clips as well as take a look at a few popular sites you might consider.